cerncas/hands-on-python/Setup_Instructions.md

 ## Launch Jupyter Lab

-Once the installation of **Anaconda** is finalised or within your existing Python distribution, you should be able to start Jupyter Lab from a terminal:
+Once the installation of **Anaconda** is finalised or within your existing Python distribution, you should be able to start Jupyter Lab **from a terminal**:

 1. Open a (Anaconda) terminal on your operating system:
     - **Windows:**